tidepool-org/tools/README.md

 This is just a list of the names of required repositories if you're going to run the Tidepool stack locally.
 It's used by the following two scripts.

 ## get_current_tidepool_repos.sh
 This is a script that will clone all the required repositories into a directory structure expected by runservers and the update script.
 It also runs npm install and bower install appropriately.
+It first checks that you have several required tools installed.

 ## update_current_tidepool_repos.sh
 This is a script that will fetch latest changes and update npm and bower for all the repositories listed in required_repos.txt.